Mary C. Wright: Biography

 In 1959 Arthur and Mary Wright both accepted positions as associate professors in the history department at Yale University.
 Mary's appointment made her the first woman to gain tenure in the Faculty of Arts and Sciences at Yale University.
 Fairbank recalled that she defended Owen Lattimore in the 1950s and denounced American bombings of Vietnam in the 1960s.
 In 1964 she became the first woman to be appointed to a full professorship in the Faculty of Arts and Sciences at Yale.
 She was responsible for founding the Society for Ch'ing Studies and its journal, Ch'ing-Shih Wen-T'i.

 She died at home in Guilford, Connecticut, of lung cancer, aged 52, on June 18, 1970.
 She and Arthur had two sons, Charles Duncan Wright (born 1950) and Jonathan Arthur Wright (born 1952).

 Legacy

 The historian Paul A. Cohen in his Discovering History in China notes that Wright, Teng Ssu-yu, Albert Feuerwerker, and Joseph R. Levenson, all students of Fairbank in the decade following the war, were leaders in promoting the paradigm embodied in "China's Response to the West."
-He praises but critiques Wright's The Last Stand of Chinese Conservatism (1957), a study of the Tongzhi Restoration.
+He praises but critiques Wright's study of the Tongzhi Restoration, The Last Stand of Chinese Conservatism (1957).
 He quotes Wright that "the Restoration failed because the requirements of modernization ran counter to the requirements of Confucian stability," then questions the "viability of the very terms" in which Wright's argument is set.